DiamondLightSource/pymalcolm/docs/architecture.rst

 General Purpose States
 ~~~~~~~~~~~~~~~~~~~~~~

 Every state machine in Malcolm will include the following states.
-BlockSpecific
+BlockStates
 is a placeholder for the states that will be different for each implementation
 of a Block.